rugbyprof/3013-Algorithms/Assignments/04-T01/README.md

 **Available choices: Array, Linked List, Stack, Queue, Priority Queue, Binary Search Tree (BST)**

+Some of these questions are better answered with more than a single data structure, but on the exam, I won't ask such questions unless I specify in the question itself and give you some hints.
+Others may go beyond what we currently know, and I will try and cross those out (but not delete them as not to stifle your curious minds).

-1. Real-Time Leaderboard in a Game
+1. **Real-Time Leaderboard in a Game**

-- 📌 You need to efficiently insert new scores and keep them sorted to display the top players at any time.
+   - ✅ You need to efficiently insert new scores and keep them sorted to display the top players at any time.

-2. Implementing an Undo/Redo Feature in a Text Editor
+2. **Implementing an Undo/Redo Feature in a Text Editor**

-- 📌 The application must support multiple undo and redo actions, where the most recent action is undone first.
+   - ✅ Implementing an 'undo' feature in a text editor that allows users to revert their actions, one at a time, in the reverse order that they were made.
+   - 📌 Which simple data structure(s) would you use to implement the 'undo' functionality and how?

-3. Task Scheduler with Varying Priorities
+3. **Task Scheduler with Varying Priorities**

-- 📌 You need a system that processes incoming tasks, but some tasks need to be executed before others based on their priority.
+   - ✅ You need a system that processes incoming tasks, but some tasks need to be executed before others based on their importance.
+   - 📌 What would you implement to keep the most important things at the front of the line?

-4. Autocomplete Suggestions in a Search Bar
+4. **Autocomplete Suggestions in a Search Bar**

-- 📌 You need to store words in a way that allows efficient searching for suggestions as the user types.
+   - ✅ ~~You need to store words in a way that allows efficient searching for suggestions as the user types.~~ (trie trees)

-5. Managing a Call Center’s Incoming Calls
+5. **Managing a Call Center’s Incoming Calls**

-- 📌 Calls should be answered in the order they arrive, ensuring fairness in customer support.
+   - ✅ (1) Calls should be answered in the order they arrive, ensuring fairness in customer support.

-6. Memory Management in an Operating System

-- 📌 The system must dynamically allocate and free memory blocks of different sizes, with frequent insertions and deletions.

-7. Web Browser Back and Forward Navigation

-- 📌 The browser should allow users to navigate back to the previous page and forward again when needed.

-8. Processing Requests to a Printer

-- 📌 The printer should handle requests in the order they arrive, but priority should be given to urgent documents.

-9. Routing System for GPS Navigation

-- 📌 You need to maintain an efficiently searchable set of locations to find the shortest path between two points.

-10. Stock Price History with Efficient Searching

-- 📌 You need to store stock prices over time and allow efficient retrieval of past values based on a given date.

-11. Organizing a Playlist with Custom Ordering

-- 📌 Users should be able to reorder songs and insert/remove tracks frequently.

-12. AI Decision-Making in a Game

-- 📌 The AI must frequently make optimal decisions based on hierarchical conditions (e.g., enemy detection, health level).

-13. Efficient Contact Search in a Phonebook

-- 📌 The system should allow rapid lookup of contacts based on names while allowing insertions and deletions.

-14. Tracking a Browser’s Most Visited Websites

-- 📌 Frequently accessed sites should be stored and updated dynamically for fast lookup.

-15. Event Ticketing System with Seat Reservations

-- 📌 Customers should be able to pick specific available seats from a predefined list.

----

-**Website Browsing Session History**

-- **Situation**: A web browser needs to manage a user's browsing session history to support forward and backward navigation.
-- **Question**: How would you design the session history feature using only stacks and/or queues, and why?

-**Undo Functionality in a Text Editor**

-- **Situation**: Implementing an 'undo' feature in a text editor that allows users to revert their actions, one at a time, in the reverse order that they were made.
-- **Question**: Which simple data structure(s) would you use to implement the 'undo' functionality and how?

-**Customer Service Call Center**

-- **Situation**: A customer service call center receives calls that are categorized into 'regular' and 'VIP'.
+   - ✅ (2) A customer service call center receives calls that are categorized into 'regular' and 'VIP'.
 VIP calls must be answered before regular ones, regardless of the order they come in.
+   - 📌 How do you handle each scenario?

+6. **Memory Management in an Operating System**

+   - ✅ The system must dynamically allocate and free memory blocks of different sizes, with frequent insertions and deletions.
+   - 📌 What dynamic structures might fit this bill?

+7. **Web Browser Back and Forward Navigation**

+   - ✅ A web browser needs to manage a user's browsing session history to support forward and backward navigation.
-- **Question**: How would you organize the incoming calls using only queues and/or stacks such that VIP calls are prioritized?
+   - 📌 How would you design the session history feature using stacks and/or queues, and why?

-**Parentheses Matching in Code Editors**
+   - 📌 Could you use an array or a linked list?

+8. **Processing Requests to a Printer**

+   - ✅ The printer should handle requests by number of pages, where shortest jobs go first.
+   - 📌 Think of the least number of pages as more important.

+9. **Routing System for GPS Navigation**

+   - ✅ ~~You need to maintain an efficiently searchable set of locations to find the shortest path between two points.~~

+10. **Stock Price History with Efficient Searching**

+    - ✅ You need to store stock prices over time and allow efficient retrieval of past values based on a given date.
+    - 📌 What structure is good at keeping things in order AND allows fast retreival?

+11. **Organizing a Playlist with Custom Ordering**

+    - ✅ Users should be able to reorder songs and insert/remove tracks frequently.
+    - 📌 Based on your **current** knowledge of data structures, explain why this question is hard to answer.
+Reordering and frequent insertion or deletion go against each other, not only based on your current knowledge, but almost always!
+This is a frequent problem.

+12. **AI Decision-Making in a Game**

+    - ✅ ~~The AI must frequently make optimal decisions based on hierarchical conditions (e.g., enemy detection, health level).~~

+13. **Efficient Contact Search in a Phonebook**

+    - ✅ The system should allow rapid lookup of contacts based on names while allowing insertions and deletions.
+    - 📌 What structure allows fast lookups, but also keeps things in order quite inherently?

+14. **Tracking a Browser’s Most Visited Websites**

+    - ✅ Frequently accessed sites should be stored and updated dynamically for fast lookup.
+    - 📌 This is not straight forward, and doesn't have a single answer.
+Trick is to justify your answer.
+    - 📌 Think of a variation of a known data structure, with some extra methods to make it work.

+15. **Event Ticketing System with Seat Reservations**

+    - ✅ Customers should be able to pick specific available seats from a predefined list.
+    - 📌 What would allow you to remove random chosen seats from the available choices easily?

+16. **Parentheses Matching**

-- **Situation**: A code editor needs a feature to check if all opened parentheses, brackets, and braces are correctly matched and closed.
+    - ✅ A code editor needs a feature to check if all opened parentheses, brackets, and braces are correctly matched and closed.
-- **Question**: Which simple data structure would you use to implement this feature, and what's the logic behind it?
+    - 📌 Which simple data structure(s) would you use to implement this feature, and what's the logic behind it?

-**Sequential Task Processing**
+17. **Sequential Task Processing**

-- **Situation**: Tasks come into a system in a sequence where each task has a prerequisite task that must be completed first.
+    - ✅ Tasks come into a system in a sequence where each task has a prerequisite task that must be completed first.
 Some tasks can only start once their specific predecessor is done.
-- **Question**: How would you manage the execution order of these tasks using the simple data structures discussed?
+    - 📌 How would you manage the execution order of these tasks using the simple data structures discussed?

-**Balancing Load in a Network**
+18. **Balancing Load in a Network**

-- **Situation**: You're tasked with designing a load balancer that evenly distributes incoming network requests to a set of servers.
+- ✅ You're tasked with designing a load balancer that evenly distributes incoming network requests to a set of servers.
 Upon receiving a request, the load balancer should forward it to the server with the least current load.
-- **Question**: Using only arrays/lists and basic operations, how would you implement a system to track and update the load on each server as requests are assigned and completed?
+- 📌 Using only arrays/lists and basic operations, how would you implement a system to track and update the load on each server as requests are assigned and completed?

-**Efficient Inventory Management**
+19. **Efficient Inventory Management**

-- **Situation:** You are developing an inventory system for a retail store.
+- ✅ You are developing an inventory system for a retail store.
 The system frequently adds and removes items from the middle of the inventory list, but random access to item details is also needed.

-- **Question:** Would you use an array or a linked list to store the inventory, and why?
+- 📌 Would you use an array or a linked list to store the inventory, and why?

-**Print Job Scheduling**

-- **Situation:** A shared office printer receives print jobs from multiple users.
-Some jobs must be printed in the order they were received, but there is also an option for users to cancel their most recently submitted job before it starts printing.

-- **Question:** Which data structure(s) (stack, queue, or both) would you use to manage print jobs efficiently, and how would you handle cancellations?
+- 📌 Again, this is another question that contradicts itself.
+A classic problem of "random access" (array) vs frequent "adds and removes" (lists).
+You can only choose one, so what would your criteria be based on?

-**Emergency Room Triage**
+20. **Emergency Room Triage**

-- **Situation:** In a hospital emergency room, patients arrive with different levels of urgency.
-Critical patients must be treated before those with minor conditions, even if they arrived later.
+- ✅ In a hospital emergency room, patients arrive with different levels of urgency (low, med, high, and critical) where low is the least worriesome and critical is extremely urgent.
+Patients with higher urgency must be treated before those with less problematic conditions, even if they arrived later.
+However, patients with the same conditions, must be treated in the order they arrived.

-- **Question:** Which data structure would you use to manage patient intake, ensuring that the most urgent cases are attended to first while still allowing new patients to arrive dynamically?
+- 📌 How would you handle this "two fold" ordering?
+It can be done in one of the data structures we discuessed, whith a little extra twist.

-**Efficient Contact Lookup**
+21. **Efficient Contact Lookup**

-- **Situation:** A mobile phone contact list must allow users to quickly search for a contact’s phone number by typing part of their name.
-The list is sorted alphabetically.
+    - ✅ ~~A mobile phone contact list must allow users to quickly search for a contact’s phone number by typing part of their name.
+The list is sorted alphabetically.~~

-- **Question:** What algorithm would you use to efficiently retrieve a contact’s details, and why is it better than a linear search?
+    - 📌 ~~What algorithm would you use to efficiently retrieve a contact’s details, and why is it better than a linear search?~~